pkp/containers/README.md

 # Howto

 You can RUN the official images we publish and maintain on DockerHub, or BUILD your own.
-The process is driven by the variables in your .ENV file, so it is important to adjust them according to your needs.
+The process is driven by the variables in your .env file, so it is important to adjust them according to your needs.
 Your `docker compose up -d` will perform different actions (RUN or BUILD) depending on the value of IMAGE_SOURCE.

 ### To RUN images from dockerHub: